-Get a professional HVAC design to achieve a comfortable and healthy indoor environment.
+Looking for professional HVAC design to achieve a comfortable and healthy indoor environment?

 Relative humidity is the percentage of water in the air, with respect to the maximum amount the air can hold.
 Since warm air can hold more humidity than cool air, 50% RH at 90°F represents more humidity than 50% RH at 65°F.

 How Air Humidity Reduces Viral Infections

 The viruses responsible for the common cold and influenza spread more easily when the air is dry, and this also applies for the Wuhan coronavirus.
 There are several reasons why viral infections are more common with cold and dry weather:

 - Airborne particles stay in the air longer when there is low humidity, and this also applies for viruses.

 - Low humidity dries the mucous membranes that protect the human respiratory system, making viral infections more likely.

 - Cold temperature itself does not affect the spread of viruses.
 However, cold air holds less moisture, causing the two effects described above.